-SIR's and the Fund's ability to meet their obligations for the next 12 to 18 months also depends on, among other factors, the length of the closure of dine-in operations at certain of its restaurants due to COVID-19, the speed at which SIR is able to return to full operating capacity in the near future, Canadian economic conditions after bars and restaurants are able to fully re-open, and SIR's ability to negotiate longer term extended credit terms from its suppliers, including negotiating deferrals of rent obligations over the terms of its leases.
-SIR's insurer has denied any business interruption claims due to COVID-19 closures.
-However, SIR continues to pursue its claim through legal avenues.
-There can be no assurance this action will be successful.
+SIR's and the Fund's ability to meet their obligations for the next 12 to 18 months also depends on, among other factors, the length of the closure of dine-in operations at certain of its restaurants due to the pandemic, the speed at which SIR is able to return to full operating capacity in the near future, Canadian economic conditions after bars and restaurants are able to fully re-open, SIR's ability to negotiate longer term extended credit terms from its suppliers, including negotiating deferrals of rent obligations over the terms of its leases and SIR's ability to negotiate an extension to its current credit agreement with its senior lender which is scheduled to mature on July 6, 2021.
+SIR is currently negotiating an extension to this agreement.
+Negotiations include the restarting the payment of royalties.
+There can be no assurance that SIR can complete such arrangements, remain in compliance with such agreements, or receive additional waivers in future.